Nightly Directional North (or Pole) Star and Precision Latitude Stars

-We all have the greatest love for the world’s archaeologists and the invaluable work they do, but when a "small" elitist “Cabal of Certainty” commits profound errors of interpretation based entirely on unfounded assumptions well beyond their expertise that lead their followers, and the public, down blind alleys they are actively working against the advancement of science.
+We all have the greatest love for the world’s archaeologists and the invaluable work they do, but when a "small" elitist “Cabal of Certainty”, based primarily among various schools in Athens, commits profound errors of interpretation based entirely on unfounded assumptions well beyond their expertise that lead their followers, and the public, down blind alleys they are actively working against the advancement of science.

 The cause of this is that there are so few experienced mariners among the archaeologists as a whole, especially the more prominent leaders, who fully realize just how easy and accurate star navigation really is.
 This is an appeal to those scholars and professors afflicted with, as a new colleague described, the "Eastern Mediterranean Ethnocentric Bias" to begin to doubt their assumptions regarding ancient maritime navigation for there are those who know better.
 Instead of being a subjective believer in a "near-sighted" vision, educate yourself by thoroughly reading this short article and take a wider view into being the objective scientist you should be.
 My greatest sympathy goes out to the many students injected with this bias by their instructors.
 For those students who want to evaluate their professors for this bias they should begin with these questions: Are you an experienced mariner and/or do you know anything about prehistoric celestial star navigation?

 This is all about the "complete and utter denial" of Bronze Age evidence from the Western Mediterranean which is ultimately based on whether the ancient navigators had to keep within sight of land (incompetent) or could easily navigate well out away from land in the open sea (competent).